slatedocs/slate/source/index.html.md

 }
 ```

-You can also check your balance anytime to ensure you have sufficient balance from our endpoint [https://api-docs.oyindonesia.com/#get-balance](https://api-docs.oyindonesia.com/#get-balance).
+You can also [check your balance](https://api-docs.oyindonesia.com/#get-balance) anytime to ensure you have sufficient balance from our endpoint.

 > Below is an example of a request body to check the balance: